Aaronmedhavi/Aaronmedhavi/README.md

             </a>
           </p>
           <p><strong>Methods Used:</strong> C#, JSON, Tilemap</p>
           <p>A Warriors Journey is an exciting 2D sidescroller game developed using Unity game engine.
 Embark on an adventure through beautifully crafted levels, overcome challenges, and defeat enemies as you progress through the game.
+As the programmer, I created the main player and enemy movement, health, and attack mechanics.
+I also handle the level design using a tilemap and handle the save game mechanic using JSON.
         </div>
       </td>
     </tr>